Setting Up a Cook Islands Trust During a Lawsuit

 The affidavit of solvency receives greater scrutiny.
 Every Cook Islands trust formation requires the settlor to execute an affidavit confirming that the transfer will not render them insolvent.
 When the trust is established during litigation, this affidavit must account for the pending claim.
 If the claim is large enough that a judgment could exceed the settlor’s remaining assets after the transfer, the affidavit becomes difficult to execute truthfully.
 A false affidavit of solvency can be used against the settlor in both U.S. and Cook Islands proceedings.

-The Jones clause becomes more relevant.
+The Jones clause becomes central to the structure.
 A Jones clause authorizes the trustee to pay a specific existing creditor under defined conditions.
-Including a Jones clause that addresses the pending claim serves two functions: it mitigates the fraudulent transfer analysis by preserving a payment pathway for the existing creditor, and it provides a potential defense to contempt by showing that repatriation remains theoretically possible through the trustee’s discretion.
+When a trust is established during litigation, the Jones clause addresses the pending claim directly.
+It mitigates the fraudulent transfer analysis by preserving a payment pathway to the existing creditor.
+It also provides a contempt defense—the settlor can point to the trustee’s discretionary authority to repatriate assets as evidence that compliance remains possible.

 U.S. counsel’s role expands.
 Pre-litigation planning involves designing the structure and coordinating with the trustee.
 Mid-litigation planning adds several layers: evaluating the fraudulent transfer exposure under applicable state law, assessing contempt risk, coordinating with litigation counsel, and documenting the settlor’s legitimate purposes beyond asset protection.
 The additional work increases legal fees and extends the timeline.